-2.4 Describe the roles and responsibilities of the different organisations that may be involved when a child or young person has been abused or harmed 3.
-Understand the importance of ensuring children and young people's safety and protection in the work setting 3.1 Explain why it is important to ensure children and young people are protected from harm within the work setting 3.2 Explain policies and procedures that are in place to protect children and young people and adults who work with them 3.2 Evaluate ways in which concerns about poor practice can be reported whilst ensuring that whistle blowers and those whose practice or behaviour is being questioned are protected 3.3 Explain how practitioners can take steps to protect themselves within their everyday practice in the work setting and on off site visits Understand how to respond to evidence or concerns that a child or young person has been abused or harmed 4.1 Describe the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding 4.2 Describe the actions to take if a child or young person alleges harm or abuse in line with policies and procedures of own setting 4.3 Explain the rights that children, young people and their carers have in situations where harm or abuse is suspected or alleged 5.
-Understand how to respond to evidence or concerns that a child or young person has been bullied 5.1 Explain different types of bullying and the potential effects on children and young people 5.2 Outline the policies and procedures that should be followed in response to concerns or evidence of bullying and explain the reasons why they are in place

-5.3 Explain how to support a child or young person and/or their family when bullying is suspected or alleged 6.
-Understand how to work with children and young people to support their safety and well being 6.1 Explain how to support children and young people's self-confidence and self-esteem 6.2 Analyse the importance of supporting resilience in children and young people 6.3 Explain why it is important to work with the child or young person to ensure they have strategies to protect themselves and make decisions about safety 6.4 Explain ways of empowering children and young people to make positive and informed choices that support their wellbeing and safety 7.
-Understand the importance of e-safety for children and young people 7.1 Explain the risks and possible consequences for children and young people of being online and of using a mobile phone 7.2 Describe ways of reducing risk to children and young people from: social networking internet use buying online using a mobile phone
+2.4 Describe the roles and responsibilities of the different organisations that may be involved when a child or young person has been abused or harmed Understand the importance of ensuring children and young people's safety and protection in the work setting 3.1 Explain why it is important to ensure children and young people are protected from harm within the work setting 3.2 Explain policies and procedures that are in place to protect children and young people and adults who work with them 3.2 Evaluate ways in which concerns about poor practice can be reported whilst ensuring that whistle blowers and those whose practice or behaviour is being questioned are protected 3.3 Explain how practitioners can take steps to protect themselves within their everyday practice in the work setting and on off site visits Understand how to respond to evidence or concerns that a child or young person has been abused or harmed 4.1 Describe the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding 4.2 Describe the actions to take if a child or young person alleges harm or abuse in line with policies and procedures of own setting 4.3 Explain the rights that children, young people and their carers have in situations where harm or abuse is suspected or alleged 5.
+Understand how to respond to evidence or concerns that a child or young person has been bullied 5.1 Explain different types of bullying and the potential effects on children and young people 5.2 Outline the policies and procedures that should be followed in response to concerns or evidence of bullying and explain the reasons why they are in place young person a support a child or and/or their family when pected or alleged 6.
+Understand how to work with children and young people to support their safety and well being • support children and self-confidence and • portance of supporting ildren and young people with the child of ensure they ha is important to work or young person to ave strategies to protect d make decisions about and young peo of empowering children ople to make positive and es that support their safety 7.
+Understand the importance of e-safety for children and young people consequences ks and possible for children and young g online and of using a • of reducing risk to oung people from: social networinternet usebuying onlineusing a mobi 2